 When Kuntinandan Bhima regained consciousness, he immediately took action.
 With great strength and agility, he managed to break free from all the bonds that had restrained him.
 Without hesitation, he then proceeded to grab hold of all the snakes that had been coiled around him and forcefully threw them onto the ground.
 As a result of his actions, many of the snakes fled in terror.

-After the fierce battle with Bhima, the surviving snakes made their way to the radiant Nagraj Vasuki.
+After the fierce battle with Bhima, the surviving snakes made their way to the radiant Nagraj (King of the Nagas) Vasuki.
 They reported that they had encountered a man who had been tied up and thrown into the water.
 The snakes believed that the man had consumed poison as he was found in a state of unconsciousness.
 However, when they stung him, he suddenly woke up and quickly broke free from his bonds, launching a ferocious attack on them.
 The snakes pleaded with Vasuki to identify the man, as they were in awe of his strength and courage.

 And that, my dear readers, is the epic tale of how Bhima got poisoned, drowned, revived, and became as strong as an army of elephants thanks to some sneaky snake magic.
 What can we learn from this story?
 Well, first of all, don’t mess with Bhima, because he’s a tough cookie.
-Secondly, don’t underestimate the power of friendship, even with creatures that may seem strange or scary at first glance.
+Secondly, don’t underestimate the power of relatives, even with creatures that may seem strange or scary at first glance.
 And thirdly, always check your food and drinks for poison, because you never know when a jealous cousin might try to pull a Duryodhana on you.

 But seriously, folks, I hope you enjoyed this travel, philosophical, and architectural journey through the fascinating world of Indian sculpture and Itihasa.
 If you want to see more cool sculptures and learn more about their stories, be sure to check out my other blog posts and follow me on social media.
 And if you have any funny or interesting anecdotes about your own travels or cultural experiences, feel free to share them in the comments below.
 Until next time, keep exploring and keep smiling!